BlockstreamResearch/bip-frost-dkg/README.md

 ### Threat Model and Security Goals

 We expect ChillDKG to provide the following informal security goals when it is used to set up keys for the FROST threshold signature scheme.
-If a participant deems a protocol session successful (as defined in [Inputs and Output](#inputs-and-output)), then this participant is assured that:
+If a participant deems a protocol session successful (as defined in [DKG Outputs](#dkg-outputs)), then this participant is assured that:
  - A coalition of at most `t - 1` faulty participants and a faulty coordinator cannot forge a signature under the returned threshold public key on any message `m` for which no signing session with at least one honest participant was initiated.
 (Unforgeability)[^unforgeability-formal]
  - All honest participants who deem the protocol session successful will have correct and consistent protocol outputs.
    In particular, they agree on the threshold public key, the list of public shares, and the recovery data.